Kavex/ChilloutVR-RTSP-Stream-for-Movies/README.md

 ![enter image description here](https://i.imgur.com/HekiBVj.png)

-Once you start streaming your desktop then in the Video Player in ChilloutVR you can using rtsp url which will looks something like this.
+Once you start streaming your desktop then in the Video Player in ChilloutVR you can use a rtsp url which will looks something like this.

 **rtsp://YourDigitalOceansIP:8554/MyKey**

+Enjoy!